 Support #1 - Holing up Indoors

 Don't worry, Northern friends.
 I do get it.
 Only those who've been forced to spend the winter indoors huddling under a pile of blankets can truly appreciate the sun's arrival in summer.
 As one of my Midwestern friends is fond of saying to celebrate the arrival of outdoor workout weather, "Sun's out, guns out!"
+(She's referring to her arms.
+She lifts.
+She's crazy strong.
+I admire her.)

 Down here, however, we live by a different summer motto: "Flee the sun lest it boil your face off."